haacked/haacked.com/_posts/2021/2021-03-04-abbot-cloud-events.markdown

 ![Screen Shot 2021-03-04 at 12 46 59 PM](https://user-images.githubusercontent.com/19977/110028281-e5d28200-7ce7-11eb-8037-e1d64d6a0483.png)

-At this point, I assume you have an Abbot account set up and connected to a chat room.
-If not, go to [https://ab.bot/](https://ab.bot/) and click "Log In" and use your Slack or Discord login to log in.
-Follow the instructions to get it set up.
+At this point, you would have an Abbot account set up and connected to a chat room.

-Next, we need to install the `cloud-event` package.
-On the [`cloud-event`](https://ab.bot/packages/aseriousbiz/cloud-event) package page, click the "Install Package" button.
-It'll give you a chance to review the code before it actually installs it.
+Next, we would install the `cloud-event` package.
+On the `cloud-event` package page, click the "Install Package" button.
+It would give you a chance to review the code before it actually installs it.
 Click "Create skill from package" and now you have the skill enabled!

 Go to a chat room with Abbot.
 In our case, we have an `#ops` room for this sort of notification.
 Then run the following in chat: